Guide to Paris and Ile-de-France

 A Range of Opportunities

-Ile-de-France is an exceptional region with plenty of recreational activities, cultural enrichment, and family fun opportunities.
-So if you're looking for a place with everything you need and much more, Paris Ile-de-France would be an ideal destination.
+Ile-de-France is an exceptional region offering a wealth of recreational activities, cultural enrichment, and family-friendly opportunities.
+So if you're looking for a place with everything you need and much more, Paris, Ile-de-France would be an ideal destination.

 Facts and Figures about the Region